Gechrist/ReactJS-fsim-career/README.md

 ## OVERVIEW

 This is a web app for tracking progress with flight simulators.
-It's built with React for the frontend and ViteExpress/Express for the backend and deployed on [Vercel](https://vercel.com) and [Render.com](https://render.com) respectively.
+It's built with React for the frontend and ViteExpress/Express for the backend and it is deployed on [Vercel](https://vercel.com).
 Database data is hosted on Supabase.

 ## FEATURES